-Resume Your resume should include school and community activities and leadership roles, awards/honors received, work/volunteer experience (hrs worked per week), and college credits, if any.
+Resumé.
+Your resumé should include your school and community activities and leadership roles, awards/honors received, work/volunteer experience (hours worked per week), and college credits, if any.
 Please only include those activities between grades 9-12.

 Essay.
 Your essay should reflect your plans for college/technical education, career goals, financial need, why you are interested in this specific scholarship, and how you would benefit from it. (approx. 250-400 words, 12 font, double spaced)

 PHS transcript.
 Ask Mrs. Ulbrich to print or email you your PHS transcript.
-It should include your ACT score.
+The Medallion Scholarship applications should include your ACT score.

 Letter(s) of recommendation from a teacher/PHS employee or a community member other than your family.